13 SMART Goals Examples for Case Managers

 “I will develop and implement an inclusion and diversity plan for different backgrounds, genders, ages, and disabilities.
 The plan will provide equal access to care for all patients and protect against discrimination within 7 months.”

-Relevant: This goal is suitable because it ensures that all patients have equal access to care and are protected from discrimination.
+• R: This is suitable because it ensures that all patients have equal access to care and are protected from discrimination.

 10. Promote Collaboration With Clients